PlanarNeRF: Online Learning of Planar Primitives with Neural Radiance Fields: Experiments

-\textbf{Replica and Synthetic.} We show qualitative results of our model on Replica and Synthetic datasets in Fig.~\ref{fig:other_data}.
-Our model can generate excellent plane reconstructions without any annotations (pose/2D planes/3D planes) in an online manner.
-Note that there is no ground truth and none of the baselines reported results for those datasets.
-Therefore, we are only able to show the results from \titlePrefix{}-SS.
-More results by our model on those datasets are listed in the supplementary material.\\ \textbf{How many samples are used?} The number of samples used in \titlePrefix{} is very important because they are used for all learning modules (pose/SDF/color/plane) in the framework.
-It is also closely related to the computational speed.
-To achieve the best tradeoff, we have conducted thorough experiments.
-The detailed comparisons are presented in Fig.~\ref{fig:ablation_number}, where we report the geometry quality with F-score; segmentation quality with VOI; and the speed with Frames Per Second (FPS).
-In our work, we use the number of $768$.\\ \textbf{Plane similarity measure.} To validate the usefulness of Eq.~(\ref{eq:plane_dist_2}) and show the disadvantage of the Eq.~(\ref{eq:plane_dist_1}), we quantitatively compare different plane similarity measures in Table~\ref{tab:similarity_measure}, from where we can see that using Eq.~(\ref{eq:plane_dist_2}) achieves the best performance.\\ \textbf{Tuning the lightweight plane fitting.} As we introduced in \cref{sect:plane_fitting}, our plane fitting module has several key hyperparameters.
-Satisfying plane fitting results requires a careful selection of the combination of those different hyperparameters.
-In \titlePrefix{}, we use the values as $n_{min}=1; \epsilon=0.02; \epsilon_{cluster}=1; \tau_n=0.7; \hat{p}=0.3$.
-Detailed quantitative comparisons in terms of plane instance segmentation quality with RI, VOI, and SC can be seen in Fig.~\ref{fig:ablation_tuning}.\\ \textbf{Thershold for similarity measure.} After the computation of the similarity measure, we need a threshold to determine whether the two planes belong to one instance.
+\textbf{Thershold for similarity measure.} After the computation of the similarity measure, we need a threshold to determine whether the two planes belong to one instance.
 If the threshold is too small, there will be too much noise.
 If the threshold is too large, parallel planes might be treated as one instance.
-We use the threshold of $0.1$.\\ \textbf{Coefficient for EMA.} During the maintenance of the global memory bank, we use an EMA to update the plane parameters in the bank.
+We use the threshold of $0.1$ (See Table~\ref{tab:similarity_threshold}).\\ \textbf{Coefficient for EMA.} During the maintenance of the global memory bank, we use an EMA to update the plane parameters in the bank.
 The selection of the coefficient in EMA can also affect the final performance a lot.
 We take the value of $\psi$ as $0.999$.
 Please see a quantitative comparison in Table~\ref{tab:ema}.\\ \textbf{Gradient Backpropagation.} In \titlePrefix{} model architecture (Fig.~\ref{fig:overall_framework}), we stop backpropagating the gradients from the plane branch to the SDF branch during training.
 This is necessary because the gradients from plane rendering loss can disturb the training of the SDF MLP, weakening the reconstruction quality.
 We show the qualitative comparison using error maps in Fig.~\ref{fig:ablation_grad}.